 ASTK18182U Jean Monnet Course: the EU as an International Actor

 The Jean Monnet Programme is aimed at both Danish and foreign students with a particular interest in European Politics.
 The programme consists of two parts: Jean Monnet Lectures and Jean Monnet Workshops.
 The weekly lectures present a wide range of perspectives on the European Union as an external actor and are given by prominent practitioners and academics within the field.
 The weekly lectures are open to all interested.
 For students wishing to sit exams at the graduate level, weekly workshops are also offered.
 In the workshops, the topics and themes of the lectures are elaborated upon in discussions and student presentations based on textbooks and articles.
-Examinations take place just before the end of the semester (May).
+Examinations take place at the end of June.

 - The main theoretical approaches for analysing the EU as an external actor and their implications for concrete analyses (neorealism, neoliberal institutionalism, constructivism, intergovernmentalism, neofunctionalism)